7 Best Yoga Books You Should Read

 The books talk extensively about Raja Yoga and work as a reference for those interested in the spiritual path.
-It gives detail information about yoga asanas, meditation, ethics and how to deal with day to day challenges.
+It gives detailed information about yoga asanas, meditation, ethics and how to deal with day to day challenges.
 Swami also shares his experiences with yoga.

 2. Light On Yoga By B.K.S.
 Iyengar